wadpac/GGIR/docs/reference/identify_levels.md

 - ts:

-  Data.frame with time series genrated in .gpart5
+  Data.frame with time series generated in .gpart5

 - TRLi: